 SeqNinja lets you set preferences using a multi-tabbed dialog.
 To access the dialog on Windows, use Edit > Preferences.
-On Macintosh, use SeqNinja > Preferences or press Cmd+,.
+On Macintosh, use SeqNinja > Preferences (macOS 12 and lower), SeqNinja > Settings (macOS 13 and higher) or press Cmd+, (all).

 To learn about each tab of the dialog, see: